-When choosing a base, the towns near Acadia National Park make trip planning simple:
+When choosing where to stay, the towns near Acadia make trip planning easy:

 Acadia is defined by its mountains — granite domes carved by glaciers that rise directly from the Atlantic and shape every view.
 The Mountains in Acadia National Park are more than backdrops; they are the heart of the park’s identity.
 From sunrise on rugged ridges to mist drifting through spruce valleys, these summits capture the wild spirit of Maine’s coast.